Natural Insect Repellent for Fruit Flies, Drain Flies and other Insects

 Coconut oil is often used to dilute mixtures instead of water that may be too strong for a user.

-Baby friendly Deet-free Repellent
+Baby friendly Deet-free Repellent for Bed Bugs

-Why should I use Natural Mosquito Repellent?
+Why should I use Natural Mosquito Repellent to Prevent Bugs from Invading?

 Check out these great Natural Insect Repellent For Fruit Flies, Drain Flies And Other Insects!
 These tips will help you to keep those pesky insects away from your fruit and out of your home!